jank-lang/jank-lang.org/resources/src/blog/2024-04-27-lazy-sequences.md

 keyword arguments.
 We use destructuring in `let`, `defn`, and `loop`, primarily.
 One interesting thing about this destructuring is that there's no compiler support for it at all; it's not a language-level feature.
 It's a library feature, done entirely in macros.
-The amazing thing about this is that, as long as we support all of the core functions required, we can support destructuring.
-The actual `destructure` function is huge, but you can see it [here](https://github.com/clojure/clojure/blob/06d450895e2d4028afaa4face17f8e597c772a24/src/clj/clojure/core.clj#L4417-L4511).
+The amazing thing about it is that, as long as we support all of the core functions required, we can support destructuring.
+The actual `destructure` function is huge, but you can see it in Clojure's source [here](https://github.com/clojure/clojure/blob/06d450895e2d4028afaa4face17f8e597c772a24/src/clj/clojure/core.clj#L4417-L4511).

 This month, I implemented all of the missing functions required for